chipsalliance/Caliptra/SECURITY.md

 ## Security vulnerability response

-Each report is acknowledged and analyzed by Caliptra Project Security Incident Response Team members within 7 working days.
+Each report is acknowledged by Caliptra Project Security Incident Response Team members within 2 working days.
+If the report is accepted, a CVE score is entered, and the issue is assigned to the Caliptra Technical Committee to begin further debug and analysis within 7 calendar days.
 This will trigger the
 [Security incident management process](#security-incident-management-process) outlined below.

 Any vulnerability information shared with the Caliptra Technical Committee stays within the Caliptra project and will not be disseminated to other projects